 Connecticut National Guard members are eligible for a bonus of $50 for every month of mobilized service after Sep.
 11, 2001 with a maximum payment of $500 for non-combat or $1,200 for combat service.

 The Military Relief Fund provides monetary grants to service members and their families experiencing a financial hardship as a result of military service.

 The amount of the grant award is dependent on the unique circumstances of each case but may not exceed $5,000.

 Connecticut State Veteran Employment Benefits

-For state and municipal employment exams, a wartime veteran eligible for or receiving VA compensation receives an additional ten points.
+For state and municipal employment exams, a wartime veteran eligible for or receiving U.S. Department of Veterans Affairs (VA) compensation receives an additional 10 points.
 A wartime veteran not eligible for VA compensation or pension receives five additional points.
 A spouse of a qualified veteran is also eligible for additional points.

 CDL Skills Test Exemption

-Military members or veterans within one year of separation who operated military vehicles that would require a CDL in the civilian world, can skip the skills test portion of a CDL exam.
+Military members or veterans within one year of separation, who operated military vehicles that would require a commercial driver's license in the civilian world, can skip the skills test portion of a CDL exam.

 Connecticut Veteran Education Benefits

-Tuition and fees at State Regional Community & Technical Colleges as well as State Universities may be waived for CT resident veterans who served at least 90 days of active duty during a period of war.
+Tuition and fees at state regional community and technical colleges as well as state universities may be waived for Connecticut resident veterans who served at least 90 days of active duty during a period of war.
 A veteran's dependents can also qualify for the tuition waiver if the veteran is declared missing in action while serving in the armed forces after Jan.
 1, 1960.